The next Strengthening Families Conference will be held in 2020. Please check back in the coming months for details!

 Sarah Watamura, PhD

 Corey B. Best is first, a dedicated father.
 He is originally from Washington, DC who now resides in Florida.
 This is where Corey began his transformation into leadership training, systems building, family engagement, race equity, promoting protective factors, social equality and highlighting “good enough parenting” for those impacted by the child welfare system.
+Corey was involved with the child welfare system more than a decade ago, and his first son was removed from his home due to substance abuse and parenting concerns.
+He successfully overcame his addiction, developed his parenting skills and now has a strong relationship with his young son.
 Through his involvement with re-building systems that are responsive to establishing equal partnerships with parents and optimal child and family development through primary prevention efforts.
 Corey is also a Certified in the National Alliance of Children’s Trust and Prevention Fund’s Bringing the Protective Factors to Life in Your Work.